 - Mortgage Brokerage Commissions For fees in connection with the review, selection, evaluation, negotiation and extension of loans, Redwood Mortgage Corp. may collect an amount equivalent to 12% of the loaned amount until 6 months after the termination date of the offering.
 Thereafter, the loan brokerage commissions (points) will be limited to an amount not to exceed 4% of the total partnership assets per year.
 The loan brokerage commissions are paid by the borrowers, and thus, are not an expense of the partnership.
-Loan brokerage commissions paid by the borrowers were \$3,900 and \$2,500 for the three month periods ended March 31, 2009 and 2008, respectively. - Mortgage Servicing Fees Monthly mortgage servicing fees of up to 1/8 of 1% (1.5% on an annual basis) of the unpaid principal of the partnership's loans are paid to Redwood Mortgage Corp. or such lesser amount as is reasonable and customary in the geographic area where the property securing the mortgage is located.
-The table below summarizes the mortgage servicing fees paid to Redwood Mortgage Corp. for the three month periods ended March 31, 2009 and 2008.
+Loan brokerage commissions paid by the borrowers were \$3,510 and \$18,500 for the three month periods and \$7,410 and \$21,000 for the six month periods ended June 30, 2009 and 2008, respectively. - Mortgage Servicing Fees Redwood Mortgage Corp. receives monthly mortgage servicing fees of up to 1/8 of 1% (1.5% on an annual basis) of the unpaid principal of the partnership's loans or such lesser amount as is reasonable and customary in the geographic area where the property securing the mortgage is located.
+Historically, Redwood Mortgage Corp. has charged 1.0% annually, and on occasion has waived additional amounts to enhance the partnership's earnings and thereby increase returns to the limited partners.
+Such fee waivers were not made for the purpose of providing the partnership with sufficient funds to satisfy withdrawal requests, nor to meet any required level of distributions, as the partnership has no such required level of distributions.
+Redwood Mortgage Corp. does not use any specific criteria when deciding the exact amount of fees to be waived.
+The decision to waive fees and the amount, if any, to be waived, is made by Redwood Mortgage Corp. in its sole discretion.
+There is no assurance that Redwood Mortgage Corp. will waive fees at similar levels, or at all, in the future.
+The table below summarizes the mortgage servicing fees paid to Redwood Mortgage Corp. for the three and six month periods ended June 30, 2009 and 2008.